10 Hair-Raising Facts About Edward Scissorhands

 Depp reprised his role as Edward Scissorhands for one of Seth MacFarlane’s signature cutaway gags in the 2012 Family Guy episode “Lois Comes Out Of Her Shell.”

 In 2013, a 505 million-year-old fossil, Kooteninchela deppi, was named after Johnny Depp.
 The reason?
-“When I first saw the pair of isolated claws in the fossil records of this species I could not help but think of Edward Scissorhands,” said paleontologist Dr. David Legg, who named the prehistoric animal.
+“When I first saw the pair of isolated claws in the fossil records of this species I could not help but think of Edward Scissorhands,” paleontologist Dr. David Legg, who named the prehistoric animal, said.
 “In truth, I am also a bit of a Depp fan and so what better way to honor the man than to immortalize him as an ancient creature that once roamed the sea?”

-Masters of Cinema: Tim Burton, by Aurélien Ferenczi
+Additional Sources Masters of Cinema: Tim Burton, by Aurélien Ferenczi

 Burton on Burton, by Tim Burton